Achieved or on track

-Energy efficiency – peak demand (previous goal): Achieve a cumulative reduction in peak demand of 4,800 MW (equivalent to eight 600-MW power plants) by 2020.
+Energy efficiency – peak demand: Achieve a cumulative reduction in peak demand of 5,250 megawatts, MW (equivalent to nearly nine 600-MW power plants) by 2020.

 Potential changes in state energy efficiency rules and requirements, and changes to utility avoided costs may have an impact on our future energy efficiency goals.

-2016 status: The Community Leader Study was launched in October 2016 and achieved reasonably high response rates.
-Community Leaders reported overall satisfaction ratings ranging from 84 to 98% across all Duke Energy jurisdictions.
-Results showed high satisfaction with our reliable service, customer service and community support.
-Areas for improvement included rates/high bills, outage performance and environmental performance.
+2017 status: Community leaders reported overall satisfaction ratings ranging from 75 to 96% across all Duke Energy jurisdictions.
+Hurricane Irma had a negative impact on Florida’s 2017 score (75%).
+Overall results showed high satisfaction with our reliable service, customer service and community support.
+Areas for improvement included better communication during outages, rate increases/high bills, outage performance and environmental concerns.

-Economic development (previous goal): Stimulate growth in our communities and help attract at least 40,000 jobs and $10 billion in capital investments from 2013 to 2017.
+Economic development: Stimulate growth in our communities and help attract at least 40,000 jobs and $10 billion in capital investments from 2017 to 2021.

-2016 status: Since 2013, Duke Energy helped our communities attract more than 50,000 jobs and over $14 billion in capital investments to our service territories.
+2017 status: In 2017, Duke Energy helped our communities attract more than 12,000 jobs and over $5.9 billion in capital investments to our service territories.
+(See “Economic Development.”)